MethodAtlas

 Traditional subgroup analysis requires you to pre-specify: "Let me check patients above vs. below age 65."
 But with 50 potential effect modifiers, this approach encounters the multiple testing problem directly.
 And if the analysis is exploratory rather than pre-specified, it is likely to produce "significant" heterogeneity even when there is none.

-Causal forests solve this by using the random forest algorithm, modified to target treatment effect estimation rather than outcome prediction.
+Causal forests address this challenge by using the random forest algorithm, modified to target treatment effect estimation rather than outcome prediction (Athey & Imbens, 2016) (Wager & Athey, 2018).
 They discover which covariates drive heterogeneity without requiring you to pre-specify the subgroups.

 From Prediction to Causal Estimation

 A standard random forest predicts the average outcome within each leaf, much like OLS predicts conditional means.
-A causal forest instead estimates the treatment effect within each leaf.
-The forest's output is a Conditional Average Treatment Effect (CATE):
+A causal forest instead estimates the treatment effect within each leaf, enabling estimation of .
+The forest's output is a (CATE):

 This formula tells you: for a person with characteristics xx, what is the expected effect of treatment?